 Prep time was easy.
-You pretty much pour everything into a rice cooker and let it go.
+You pretty much pour everything into a rice cooker or instant pot and let it go.
 Check the recipe linked above for the exact instructions for rice cooker.
 Instant pot instructions below along with the edited recipe I used.

-Below is what I used as I did add something in for extra flavor.
+Below is what I used as I did add my own flair in for extra flavor.

 - 1 cup brown lentils

 - 1 14 oz can diced tomatoes with green chilies

 - ½ medium onion, chopped (I prefer red in this recipe.
 You can use sweet.)

 - 1 tbs taco seasoning (or more to taste)

 - 1 tbs adobo seasoning (or more to taste) * this ingredient is not in the original recipe from the site I mentioned above*

 - 1.5 cups water for Instant Pot users.
 2 cups water for Rice Cooker users